 MIT secure web certificates do not last forever.
 They are the key to many services at MIT, and for security reasons, are given a limited lifetime:

-- Personal certificates are renewed every summer and expire approximately one year later.
+- Personal certificates are renewed every year on or before July 30.

-- MIT CA (Certification Authority) certificates obtained after April, 2006, are valid until August, 2026.
+- MIT CA (Certification Authority) certificates are valid until August 2026.

 You may get a new personal certificate at any time, whether or not existing ones have expired.
 To determine if they have expired, see: Q: How do I check certificate expiration dates?